shanehull/shanehull.com/README.md

 **Development:**

-The `air` config has everything needed to build the Hugo site and serve it.
-It also serves some custom handlers built for htmx functionality.
+The `air` config has everything needed to build the Hugo site and serve it, along with the custom handlers for the hypermedia APIs.